 State agency which have an effect, either adverse or beneficial, on an

-(f) The Agency shall manage and control the preservation, conservation,
+(f) The Department of Natural Resources shall manage and control the preservation, conservation,

 and analysis of fine and decorative arts, furnishings, and artifacts of the